 A Nithsdale Way

-Compared with the existing Annandale Way, Nithsdale has certain geographical advantages.
+When it comes to a long-distance path, Nithsdale has certain geographical advantages.
 The valley is narrower, making it easier to take the path up off the valley floor.
 We have a splendid middle-size hill in Criffel standing right above the sea.
-And the historic Enterkin Pass is every bit as fine as the Devil's Beeftub that finishes the Annandale Way.
+We have woodlands, a major river, farm tracks and small grassy hills.
+And, for a finish, the historic Enterkin Pass.

-Very little of the route is on tarmac roads or within forestry plantations.
-More than half is on local authority core paths, with occasional waymarking.
+More than half of the path is on local authority core paths, with occasional waymarking.
 Elsewhere the route may be pathless, and sometimes rough underfoot.
-In summer especially, sections over fields may have cattle, possibly running with a bull.
-(Divert into a neighbouring field.)
+In summer especially, sections over fields may have cattle, possibly running with a bull – divert into a neighbouring field.)

-South to North will be the default direction.
-Walk with your back to the prevailing winds, coast to highest village is more inspiring than the other way around, and the Enterkin Pass makes a grand climax.
+South to North is my default direction.
+Walk with your back to the prevailing winds; coast to highest village is more inspiring than the other way around; and the Enterkin Pass makes a grand climax.

 I've explored the route over several years, but improvements may still be possible (the high line over the Mullach only came on stream in 2026).
 Under Scottish access law anyone may walk the route if following the Scottish Access Code.